FabioDiCeglie/Python_Projects/README.md

+# Projects

-# Simple Blog project (NO CSS)
+Simple Blog project (NO CSS)

-# ExpenseTrackerAPI with TDD approach
+ExpenseTrackerAPI with TDD approach